-Listening Session Date Type of practice those currently Possible functions that allow for supervision by IDO VOU nave sutticient Do you have appropriate training?
+Listening Session Date Type of practice setting and county Ithat allow for Do you have sufficient oversight?
+Do you have appropriate training?
 Should training requirements vary based on type of What are your biggest challenges?
 Do you currently work remote?
 Benefits?
 Challenges?
 2/24/2022 UC Davis Hospital / Sacramento County.
-He has experience in retail, institutional, specialty and drug diversion.
-1)In TN they allow techs to receive oral/new prescriptions over the phone.
+He has experience in retail, institutional, specialty and drug diversion. to receive oral/new prescriptions over the phone.
 CA should look at allowing techs to receive verbal orders; it is safe enough for this to be allowed.2)Hospitals should be allowed to sign off on competencies that are not learned in schools. receive as well.
 Tech check tech with use of automation could replace this Yes, we have plenty of oversight regardless of where in the hospital we are working. room.
-Especially with Checks, the multiple level of checks is Telemedicine-Increase in technology is a benefit.
+Especially with level of checks is Telemedicine-Increase in technology is a benefit.

-Listening Session Date Type of practice those currently that allow for Do you have sufficient oversight?
-Do you have appropriate training?
+Listening Session Date Type of practice setting and county Possible duties beyond those currently authorized?
+Possible functions that allow for supervision by Do you have sufficient Do you have appropriate training?
 Should training requirements vary based on type of What are your biggest challenges?
 Do you currently work remote?
 Benefits?
 Challenges?
-2/24/2022 Glen,Tehama, We are at the limit of what we can do, driven by staffing and hours are being cut.
-My pharmacists is redirected from conducting his primary job as RPH and he can not provide sufficient oversight.
-Personally my training is appropriate, but I don't think many corporate locations training in retail environment for TCHs have the best result.
+2/24/2022 Retail / Glen,Tehama, Shasta, Butte We are at the limit of what we can do, driven by staffing and hours are being cut.
+My pharmacists is redirected from conducting his primary iob as RPH and be can Personally my training is appropriate, but I don't think many corporate locations training in retail environment for TCHs have the best result.
 Yes, training should vary to a degree based on types of duties.
 There is a huge staffing issue; TCH hours are being cut in community pharmacy.
 There is patient safety issue.
 If my pharmacist is running a flu clinic, covid clinic, selling extra things, cash register, answer phones my pharmacist is taken away from primary duties.
 If we had the bodies we would be ok, but in my store I am in the only assigned technician.
-No 2/24/2022 Retail(CVS) / Orange but we don't use it so We have sufficient oversight.
-Yes, I have more than ample training.
+No 2/24/2022 Retail(CVS) / Orange Due to covid we are allowed to vaccinate and we should be allowed to go beyond just covid vaccinations (influenza vaccine), with proper training.
+It is a good system Yes, I have more than ample training.
 Yes, as more complex duties are given to TCHs we needd more specific training and supervision.
 Staffing shortage.
 We need more hours to serve community better.
 I do not work 8 hours.
 We don't have the ratio of RPH to TCH.
 There is a huge deficit.
 We are answering phones, checking patients in, and conducting patient care calls continuously.
 No